ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/integration-aliases.rst

 - Use the ``--allow-disabled`` option for ``ansible-test``
 - Prefix the test name with ``disabled/`` when passing it to ``ansible-test``.

+Tests will be marked as disabled by a member of the Ansible Core Team.
+GitHub issues_ will be created to track each disabled test.

 Unsupported
 -----------